asirigawesha/GNN-tutorial/index.md

 <!-- **\[UPDATE\]** We kindly ask you to fill in this [anonymous form](https://docs.google.com/forms/d/1Am4LBsYtyOVzo3axIRqYOC7vHOB5BQ9aSMyvTsjjF7I/edit) regarding the overall quality of the tutorial.
 As we are planning to present it to other venues, your feedback might be extremely important for us 🙏🙂 -->

-## Overview of the Tutorial

-This workshop is designed to provide participants with an in-depth understanding of TinyML (Tiny Machine Learning), focusing on compression techniques, practical applications like keyword spotting and plant disease identification, and the development of end-to-end pipelines.
-By combining theoretical insights and hands-on sessions, participants will gain the skills necessary to implement TinyML in real-world scenarios.

 ## **Facilitators Team**
 <p align="center">
   <table>